Probus clubs provide an opportunity for retired or semi-retired people to meet and socialise.

 If you follow this link

-, you will find a copy of an advertisement which has been placed in the December 2002/January 2003 edition of the Parish Magazine.
+, you will find a copy of an advertisement which was placed in the December 2022/January 2023 edition of the Parish Magazine.

 To learn more about Winchcombe and what it has to offer, go to www.winchcombe.co.uk